sailorproject/sailor/README.md

 A Lua MVC Framework. www.sailorproject.org

 ### Development progress
 So far I have integrated with @mascarenhas's Lua Pages as a nice templater for views, we also have a mailer module and routes.
-I'm now working on improving controller routes, getting sailor to connect with databases and build the M of your MVC.
+I'm now working on improving controller routes, getting sailor to connect with databases and building the M of your MVC.

 ### Directory tree info
 * /conf - configuration files